gvtsch/gvtsch.github.io/content/Blog/The Transformer Architecture I.md

 If a mask is present, the scores for certain connections are set to a negative value ($-1e9$).
 This large negative value ensures that the softmax function sets the corresponding weight in the attention matrix close to $0$.
 The mask is used to prevent the model from accessing future words in the sequence.
 This is particularly important in decoder architectures or during training, where the model is supposed to generate words sequentially and may only use information from the previous words.

-The [[Softmax]] function is then applied to the scores.
+The [[Softmax Activationfunction]] function is then applied to the scores.
 This converts the similarity values into probabilities that sum to $1$ for each row.
 These probabilities are the actual attention weights, which indicate how strongly each word in the sentence influences the meaning of the current word.

 Finally, the context vector for each word is generated by multiplying the attention weights by the value vectors.
 This context vector is a weighted sum of the value vectors of all words in the sentence and contains the relevant information of the entire sentence, taking into account the relationships between the words.